 My Thursday seminar focuses purely on social work.
 It gives us an opportunity to meet other social workers and for them to tell us about their experiences.
-We have also had visits from the ‘supergroup’, a group of people who have had experiences of the welfare state through, for example, their own mental health problems or caring for others.
+We have also had visits from the SUPA group (Social Work Service User and Career Participation Advisory Group).
+This is a group of people who have had experiences of the welfare state through, for example, their own mental health problems or caring for others.
 They share their stories about the welfare state and how they have been beneficial or not.

 After the seminar, I am able to go into York with my flatmates.
 York is a beautiful city (as I’m sure everyone who you’ve told about applying here has mentioned) and has everything you’ll ever need!
 Shopping is incredible here and there is a vast array of restaurants that everyone will enjoy.
 It is also a safe environment, making people who are new in the area feel very comfortable.

 Fridays, for me, start with a 9am seminar (that I do sometimes struggle with).
 Thankfully my seminar leader is a delight and understands it is the end of the week.
 Our seminar leader is informative and tells us about her experiences and knowledge she has gained relating to our topic.
 This helps us get our heads around the ideas put forward to us.